Yuri Dojc: Life and education

-Dojc was born in Humenné, eastern Slovakia and spent much of his youth there.
+Dojc was born in Humenné, Czechoslovakia (now eastern Slovakia) and spent much of his youth there.
 His father was a secondary school headmaster, and his mother was a teacher.
 His family later relocated to Bratislava where Dojc studied mechanical engineering and psychology at Comenius University.
 In 1968, during a summer exchange program in London, United Kingdom, the Warsaw Pact Invasion of Czechoslovakia swept his hometown and forced Dojc to remain in the UK.
 On advice from his father, he relocated to Toronto, Canada the following year.

 He was admitted to Ryerson Polytechnical Institute in 1972, following a serendipitous conversation with the dean at the time.
-After running into each other on campus, he noticed Dojc's Slovakian accent and took an interest in his background, and subsequently invited him to attend Ryerson as a photography student for Ryerson's Photographic Arts Department.
+After running into each other on campus, he noticed Dojc's Slovakian accent and took an interest in his background, and subsequently invited him to attend Ryerson as a photography student in Ryerson's Photographic Arts Department.

-Before graduating in 1975, Dojc became the photo editor of the student weekly EyeOpener, working alongside now National Post journalist Christie Blatchford, CTV reporter Paul Workman, as well as comedian Paul Chato.
+Before graduating in 1975, Dojc became the photo editor of the student weekly EyeOpener, working alongside Christie Blatchford, later of the National Post, CTV reporter Paul Workman, as well as comedian Paul Chato.

 Dojc now calls Toronto his hometown, where he married his current wife, Eva, in 1971.
 Together they have two children.

 Early career (1975–2000)

 Dojc's first two years in Toronto were spent doing odd jobs before landing an assistant job with Peter Croydon, a British commercial photographer, who was active in Toronto's advertising scene in the 1970s.
-Dojc spent only two weeks with him, as he found himself weary by the commercial nature of the work despite enjoying Croydon's work.
-Dojc moved onto being an on-staff photographer at an audiovisual company, Avcov, now dissolved, before moving on to freelance work and ultimately beginning his career as a full-time independent photographer.
+Dojc spent only two weeks with him, as he found himself wearied by the commercial nature of the work despite enjoying Croydon's photographs.
+Dojc moved on into being an on-staff photographer at an audiovisual company, Avcov, now dissolved, before moving on to freelance work and ultimately beginning his career as a full-time independent photographer.

 During and after his schooling, Dojc's early photographs followed the classic approaches of photography.
 He explored still life photography, photographing popular subjects such as doors, windows, chairs and flowers before shifting towards human subjects, predominantly women.
 The 1980s saw the height of the poster business, during which Dojc flourished, experimenting with surrealism in photographs thanks to the introduction of programs such as Adobe Photoshop, allowing him to explore digital collaging techniques.
 Posters such as Legs, Bicycle and Chair were some of Dojc's most notable works.
 His photographs also appeared in Joel Schumacher's film, D.C.
 Cab (1983), as well as in commercial advertisements for companies such as FedEx, Apple, GM, Porsche, Canon, Club Med, and Panasonic, to name a few.